dzemic/aosp-logs/README.md

 ---

-# FIX-IT

-Literally one of the worst programs ever written.
-A dumb program (fix-it) for fixing dumb problems made by questionably dumb developers.

 ## How it works?

 - Run your program in your terminal or tool or choice.
 - Encounter dumb error.
-- Run FIX-IT, providing your VertexAI enabled GCP Project ID, Region and local code directory.
+- Run ENGINE, providing your VertexAI enabled GCP Project ID, Region and local code directory.
 - Copy your error from terminal one into FIX-IT and type "eof" hit enter.
 - Have code and error uploaded and then get AI generated response and possible (questionable) quality AI recommended fix.